shadow-edge9/CEAM-Task-3D-Image-Classifier/README.md

 ### STEP 2: BUILDING THE MODEL
 1. For all the modules used in the project, please refer to **Prerequisites**.
 First I started by creating a class called ```CEAMShapeNet``` that is basically a child class from the ```nn.Module``` class in ```torchvision```.
 Initially it had on 2 ```Conv2D``` layers but I later updated it to have 3 Conv2D layers due to the lack of precision my model was showing (rather, the absence of precision.
 It was consistently yelling CUBE! at every shape I threw it) Then I set up the Dense Layers are defined the forward function.
-2. By default I set the use_dropout to False but later activate it during training.
+2. By default I set the use_dropout to False but later activate it during training so that the model doesn't get lazy and learn shortcuts.
 3. After that I set up transforms in ```__main__``` for both Training and Validation Datasets.
 To prevent my model from cheating and learning only based on colour I stripped it off its ability to see colour using ```transforms.Grayscale```.
 Moreover I used ```transforms.RandomHorizontalFLip``` and ```transforms.RandomRotation``` to effectively increase the dataset images without physically doing any of these operations on my actual datatset.
 4. Used ```os``` module to map my directories and load assets.
 5. The optimizer I used was Adam.
 It's defaults work well for almost any Neural Network and also does well with noisy or inconsistent data, like the data we have here.